hugapi/HOPE/process/HOPE-3--Dependency-Injection.md

         ...

-    # For a provider for a single interface, this short hand can be used
+    # For a provider for a single interface, this shorthand can be used
     @hug.cli.provides("mysql")
     def mysql_cli():
         ...